lammps/lammps/doc/src/compute_xrd.rst

 a compute as input.
 See the :doc:`Howto output <Howto_output>` doc page for an overview of LAMMPS output options.

-All array values calculated by this compute are "intensive."
+All array values calculated by this compute are "intensive".

 Restrictions
 """"""""""""